-Another possible contributing factor to the temporal change of the heterogeneity is a time dependence of the behavior of the cells themselves. \textit{D.~discoideum} cells are known to show quorum sensing behavior that affects their motility~\cite{Gole2011}.
-The increase in concentration of the quorum sensing factor could lead to a slow down in their dynamics until a saturation of the sensing pathway sets in.
+Another possible contributing factor to the temporal change of the heterogeneity is a time dependence of the behavior of the cells themselves. \textit{D.~discoideum} cells are known to show quorum-sensing behavior that affects their motility~\cite{Gole2011}.
+The increase in concentration of the quorum-sensing factor could lead to a slowdown in their dynamics until a saturation of the sensing pathway sets in.
 A generally slower movement of each cell would lead to decreased mean as well as a decreased variance of the bead dynamics.
-Tracking and analyzing the motility of the cells would give a clearer picture about the influence of this factor, however, this is beyond the scope of the present study.
+Tracking and analyzing the motility of the cells would give a clearer picture about the influence of this factor; however, this is beyond the scope of the present study.

-The non-stationarity of the data does not come as a surprise when we take a closer look at the MSD curves in Fig.~\ref{fig:data_char}a.
-For a stationary system the additional time-averaging in the \textit{eatamsd} leads to a less noisy curve compared to the \textit{eamsd} but does not shift the curve.
+The non-stationarity of the data does not come as a surprise when we take a closer look at the MSD curves in Fig.~\ref{fig:data_char}(a).
+For a stationary system, the additional time-averaging in the \textit{eatamsd} leads to a less noisy curve compared to the \textit{eamsd} but does not shift the curve.
 The discrepancy of \textit{eamsd} and \textit{eatamsd} therefore indicates changes of the dynamics over time.
 The thorough likelihood-based analysis of the time-windows reveals the nature of the non-stationarity in the system as well as the quasi-stationary behavior in the second half of the experiment.